Sunshine likes to make artists shine! Hence, her interview series was born. Contact her for your moment in Sunshine's Spotlight.

 Introducing Dustin Herring

 What happens in Nashville, stays in Nashville.
 Kinda.
-If you have never had the opportunity to visit Music City and experience the ambience along Broadway, whether upper or lower or everything in between, I highly suggest it.
+If you have never had the opportunity to visit Music City and experience the ambiance along Broadway, whether upper or lower or everything in between, I highly suggest it.

 I visited Nashville for one reason — music.
 Actually country music, but I was pleasantly surprised with an amazing mixture of most genres.
 Yes, I even heard rap, soul and they were singing the blues.
 I was impressed with their drive and desire to fuel their passion — music.

 Walking along Broadway the sounds of music pours out into the streets while the alcohol is poured into the chilled glasses inside the bars.
 Then comes the laughter, the dancing, the new friendships made.
-What a fine combination — music, dancing, laughter, friends and booze.
+What a fine combination — music, dancing, laughter, friends, and booze.

 So what are y'all waiting for?
 Nashville musicians are waiting on you to visit so they could entertain you.
 They welcome song requests and please tip them well, these amazing artists work hard for their money.

 Dustin Herring is one of those musicians.
 Dustin hails from Hartford, Alabama but he now calls Nashville home.
+Read my interview with him below!

 Dustin recently released a song, Bullet or a Beer, to raise awareness for suicide prevention.
 Hopefully, this song will reach many and the words will help save many lives.